mipostolache/mipostolache.github.io/content/_index.md

 # Hello and welcome!

-I am Mara (she/her), a Part II student at the University of Cambridge.
+I am Mara (she/her), a Part III student at the [University of Cambridge](https://www.maths.cam.ac.uk/).

 I am interested in pure mathematics, mainly related to analysis and differential geometry.
-You can find more about my mathematics [here !!!
-THIS DOES NOT WORK!!!](../maths/).
+You can find more about my mathematics [here](../maths/).